ICE train at Berlin Hbf

 TGV Duplex at Paris Gare de l'Est

 Step 2, Karlsruhe to Paris by TGV Duplex.
-More information about TGV Duplex.
+More about TGV Duplex.

 TGV Duplex cafe-bar TGV Duplex upper deck 2nd class seats